 02 of 10

-Showy blanket flowers (Gaillardia arisata) are both long-blooming and long-lived plants for the sunny garden.
-The bright red, daisy-like flowers are edged with yellow, making them pop against a cool color planting combo of blue or green flowers.
-Expect scores of bees and butterflies to seek the nectar of the blooms from these three-foot tall beauties.
+Showy blanket flowers (Gaillardia aristata) are both long-blooming and long-lived plants for the sunny garden.
+The bright red daisy-like flowers are edged with yellow, making them pop against a cool color planting combo of blue or green flowers.
+Expect scores of bees and butterflies to seek the nectar of the blooms from these 3-foot-tall beauties.

 03 of 10